 God Chose to Bless Us in order that we might be To The Praise of His Glory.
 What does that mean?
 Well in his comments on this passage, Eugene Peterson says that “Praise is grateful celebration.
 Glory is the bright presence of God.
 This is our destiny, this is what we were made for; a grand celebration in the full presence of God.”

 We are people who worship God.
 The reason we exist is to give glory…to worship God.
 Our lives are intended to be lives of worship….lives of praise to God.
 And since this is our core identity, then everything else we do flows from it.
 If you are an accountant, your accounting work is an act of worship.
 If you are an engineer, then the plans you develop, ascribe glory to God.
-If you are a T-ball coach, then when you step on the field with your flock of 6 year olds, you hit goundballs to the glory of God.
+If you are a T-ball coach, then when you step on the field with your flock of 6 year olds, you hit ground balls to the glory of God.

 So let’s put this all together.
 Who are you?